-The Parent Center serves as a central hub designed to provide parents of prospective and current student with essential information about utilizing academic accommodations and services available for students with disabilities at the University of Kansas.
+The Family Center serves as a central hub designed to provide parents and family members of prospective and current student with essential information about utilizing academic accommodations and services available for students with disabilities at the University of Kansas.

-To receive disability accommodations, students need to provide the Academic Achievement and Access Center (AAAC) with disability documentation that supports the requested accommodations.
-Not all IEP’s and 504 Plans contain the necessary information AAAC needs to establish eligibility.
+To receive disability accommodations, students need to provide the Student Access Center (SAC) with disability documentation that supports the requested accommodations.
+Not all IEP’s and 504 Plans contain the necessary information SAC needs to establish eligibility.
 Please see our Documentation Guidelines

 for more information.

 The University of Kansas (KU) has specific procedures in place for students requesting academic accommodations.
-Parents can learn more about these procedures by visiting the Accommodation process.
+You can learn more about these procedures by visiting the Accommodation process.

 Implementing Academic Accommodations

-The Academic Achievement and Access Center (AAAC) facilitates appropriate academic accommodations and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in the University’s programs and activities.
+The Student Access Center (SAC) facilitates appropriate academic accommodations and auxiliary aids and services that are necessary to afford an individual with a disability an equal opportunity to participate in the University’s programs and activities.
 Specifically, students must provide written documentation from a qualified professional on the nature and impact of the disability.
-The student and the AAAC will then engage in an interactive process to determine what, if any, accommodations are appropriate based on the student’s disability and individual needs.
+The student and the SAC will then engage in an interactive process to determine what, if any, accommodations are appropriate based on the student’s disability and individual needs.

-Please see our page on Implementing Academic Accommodations to find out more about the responsibilities of each the student, the AAAC, and the Faculty/Instructor in this process.
+Please see our page on Implementing Academic Accommodations to find out more about the responsibilities of each the student, the SAC, and the Faculty/Instructor in this process.